 Through the special provisions of the Immigration and Nationality Act (INA), the USCIS can expedite the naturalization process for members currently in the US armed forces and also for members who were recently discharged.
 Spouses of members of the US armed forces may also qualify for expedited naturalization process.
 Certain spouses are also permitted to complete the naturalization process outside the US.

 Unlike other naturalization applicants, a member of the US armed forces needs to meet only a few eligibility requirements.
-You should have a good moral character, have knowledge of the English language and US government and history (civics).
+You should have a good moral character, and know the English language and US government and history (civics).
 Finally, you have to demonstrate attachment to the US by taking an Oath of Allegiance.
-You need not fulfill other naturalization requirements, which includes satisfying the residence and physical presence in the US.
+You need not fulfill other naturalization requirements, which include satisfying the residence and physical presence in the US.

 You can get help from the USCIS customer service specialists.
 You can either contact the toll-free telephone help line 1-877-CIS-4MIL (1-877-247-4645) or send an email to the military customer service specialist at: firstname.lastname@example.org.

 Posthumous citizenship is granted to certain members of the US armed forces.
 If a US armed forces member who served honorably during a particular period of hostility and subsequently died due to injury or disease incurred during that period may receive posthumous citizenship.
 In this case, the next-of-kin should apply for posthumous citizenship within two years of the person’s death.